[Updated: 9 September 2019]

 If you've spent all your energy exploring the caves and feeling a little hungry, head over to a nearby halal restaurant, RM Bu Tiwi Tan Tlogo

 Jl.
 Wonosari-Semanu KM 3,5, Mijahan, Semanu, Sambirejo, Semanu, Kec.
 Semanu, Kabupaten Gunung Kidul, Daerah Istimewa Yogyakarta 55893, Indonesia

 9. Pentingsari Village

 Pentingsari may be a tourism village, it is always overlooked by visitors.
 Located in Sleman regency in Yogyakarta, it has green rice fields and cool rivers.
 You can stay at the guest houses run by locals here and of course, enjoy yummy local food too.
 Not only will you be able to experience daily activities of the locals, you're also free to join them 😉

 With a back-to-nature vibe, this village offers so many Instagrammable spots, one of which is this happy, colourful backdrop 😍

 So, what are you waiting for?
-It’s time get your cameras ready and head to Yogyakarta for an unforgettable vacation filled with gorgeous pictures!
+It's time to get your cameras ready and head to Yogyakarta for an unforgettable vacation filled with gorgeous pictures and delicious local cuisine!